Skip to content

 Reachability Analysis

-Advanced tools go beyond simple matching.
-They analyze whether the vulnerable code path in a library is actually reachable from your application.
-Endor Labs and Contrast SCA can tell you if a vulnerability in a dependency matters to your specific codebase, which according to these vendors typically cuts alert volume by 70-90% (vendor-reported by Endor Labs, Contrast SCA, and others).
+The smarter tools don't stop at matching.
+They trace whether the vulnerable code path in a library is actually reachable from your application.
+Endor Labs and Contrast SCA can tell you if a vulnerability in a dependency actually matters to your specific codebase.
+These vendors report that reachability analysis typically cuts alert volume by 70-90%.

 4